CodingZaptech/Java-Projects/README.md

 ## 3. Student Gradebook With File I/O:

 A command-line Java application to manage student records using file input/output.
 It allows adding student names, IDs, and grades, then writes them to a text file using custom formatting.
 Saved records can also be read and displayed from the file.

+## 4. Student Grading System:

+A console-based Java application where users can input student names and marks.
+The program calculates the grade (A to F) based on the score using standard thresholds.
+It stores student data in an array and displays each student's name, score, and assigned grade.